utl::stre

 utl::stre (aka string expansions) header contains implementations of most commonly used string utils.

 Motivation: Despite the seeming triviality of the topic a lot of implementations found online are either horribly inefficient or contain straight up bugs in some edge cases.
-Here, the goal is to “get it right” so no time would be spent reinventing the wheel in the future.
+Here, the goal is to “get it right” once so no time would be spent reinventing the wheel in the future.

 Definitions